 And wisdom is what the younger generation needs from us.
 Show ‘em how it’s done – show them what living fully looks like.
 Knowing how to learn is one of those things that makes me want to say, “I love my life.
 Thank you.”
 This is my legacy.

 What do you enjoy learning at this time in your life?
 Have you taken up a new passion or returned to an old one?
+Are you a lifelong learner?
 Please share your precious thoughts with the community.